 In this digital age, the multitrack recorder may at first glance appear to be a dinosaur from the age of Napster.
 I think of them more like an evergreen workhorse, an additional layer in your recording chain that allows you another level of flexibility over your final sound.
 Multitrack recorders are a great piece of equipment to use alongside your digital workstation.
 How can you create a robust home studio without breaking the bank?
-Let’s take a look at the best budget multitrack recorders.
+Let’s try to find the best budget multitrack recorder.

 TASCAM has been THE name in home recording for decades, and their Portastudio line of multitrack recorders is still going strong.
 The latest model, the DP-008EX, is built for ease, speed, and portability- the interface is intuitive, it’s small enough to throw it in your bag, and it’s got the basic XLR inputs and a USB2.0 output to your computer after recording.

 After dominating for so many years, TASCAM is the master of instruction as well.
 I’m a big fan of reading the manual in order to not only get the basic gist of the functionality, but also to be aware of what could be “hidden features” or things you’re able to discover along the way.
 The DP-008EX manual is one of the best written around.

 This unit allows you to record two inputs at a time, up to 8 tracks of control for the usual array of options – volume, reverb, and pan.
 For those who like to layer and are in control when bouncing down tracks, this unit can help you get the ideas out of your head and into other people’s ears.